Headline:

 There are two ways to become a Fellow at RIFS.

-Firstly, through the annual public call.
-Fellows who successfully apply during the public call may become Fellows starting from the spring the following year, i.e.: A successful application in summer 2018 would mean you could become a Fellow in spring 2019.
+Fellows who successfully apply during the public calls may become Fellows starting from spring of the following year, i.e.: A successful application in summer 2023 would mean you could become a Fellow in spring 2024.

-Secondly, the Scientific Directors may invite individuals as Fellows to support activities in a specific area.
+Secondly, the RIFS Directors may invite individuals as Fellows to support activities in a specific area.

 1.4 What are the selection criteria to become a Fellow?

-RIFS looks for highly qualified individuals from around the world and different parts of society, and aims to have a high diversity in terms of nationality, gender and other aspects.
+RIFS seeks for highly qualified individuals from around the world and different parts of society, and aims to have a high diversity.
+Complementarity to our research program, originality, quality, feasibility, and interface between stakeholders are key criteria.

 1.5 I am currently (temporarily/permanently) employed at an organisation.
 Can I still become a Fellow?